senuj05/Illini-Safe/README.md

 ## Project Overview

-The Campus Safety Website aims to provide the UIUC community with up-to-date information about safety incidents on campus.
+The Illini Safe Website aims to provide the UIUC community with up-to-date information about safety incidents on campus.
 By analyzing historical data, the website helps users understand trends and patterns in campus safety incidents.
 The website includes interactive maps, visualizations, and machine learning models to predict and analyze safety incidents.

 ## Features